Geraldine Page: Personal life

-Death
+Death and legacy

-On June 13, 1987, Page failed to arrive at the Neil Simon Theatre for both the afternoon and evening performances of Sir Noël Coward's Blithe Spirit, which had begun its run in March.
+On June 13, 1987, Page failed to arrive at the Neil Simon Theatre for both the afternoon and evening performances of Noël Coward's Blithe Spirit, which had begun its run in March.
 At the end of the show's evening performance, the play's producer announced that Page had been found dead in her lower Manhattan townhouse.
 It was determined that she died of a heart attack.

-On June 18, "an overflow crowd of colleagues, friends and fans," including Sissy Spacek, James Earl Jones, Amanda Plummer, Jerry Stiller, Anne Meara, and husband Torn attended a memorial service held at the Neil Simon Theatre.
-In highlighting Page's achievements, actress Anne Jackson said "[Page] used a stage like no one else I'd ever seen.
+On June 18, "an overflow crowd of colleagues, friends and fans", including Sissy Spacek, James Earl Jones, Amanda Plummer, Jerry Stiller, Anne Meara and husband Torn attended a memorial service held at the Neil Simon Theatre.

+Highlighting Page's achievements, actress Anne Jackson said, "[Page] used a stage like no one else I'd ever seen.
 It was like playing tennis with someone who had 26 arms."
-Rip Torn called her "Mi corazon, mi alma, mi esposa" ("My heart, my soul, my wife") and said they had "never stopped being lovers, and ... never will."
-Page was cremated.
+Rip Torn called her "Mi corazón, mi alma, mi esposa" ("My heart, my soul, my wife") and said that they had "never stopped being lovers, and ... never will".

-Filmography

-Accolades
+Acting credits and accolades

-Page earned a total of seven Oscar nominations before winning her first Academy Award for Best Actress in 1986 for The Trip to Bountiful.
+Page earned a total of eight nominations before winning her first Academy Award for Best Actress in 1986 for The Trip to Bountiful.
 She was also a winner of two Golden Globe Awards, two Primetime Emmy Awards, and one BAFTA award.

-For her stage work on Broadway, Page earned a total of four Tony Award nominations, and was referred to by the New York Daily News as "one of the finest stage actors of her generation."
+For her stage work on Broadway, Page earned a total of four Tony Award nominations, and was referred to by the New York Daily News as "one of the finest stage actors of her generation".
 She was inducted into the American Theatre Hall of Fame in 1979.